 To Cook or Not Cook

 As many dog owners know, cooking can destroy or denature nutrients, making it harder to digest and more difficult for your dog's body to absorb the nutrients.
-Cooking eggs are a great option.
-The cooked egg is rich in nutritional value and yummy.
+While this is true, the nutrient loss when cooking eggs is minimal, because eggs are already one fo the easiest to digest complete protein sources for dogs.

 If you aren't convinced that raw eggs are safe for your pooch, then lightly scramble the eggs.
 Even if the cooking process slightly reduces the overall nutrition, scrambled dog eggs still offer protein, fatty acids, and plenty of flavour to your dog's meal.